-The Diversity Charter is a voluntary initiative launched in 16 EU countries.
-The Charter on Diversity Croatia has been developed within the joint project of the Croatian Business Council for Sustainable Development (HR PSOR) with partners from Slovenia and Romania.
+The Diversity Charter is a voluntary initiative launched in 16 EU countries and joined by the Institute to promote the principles of diversity and non-discrimination in the workplace.
+The Diversity Charter Croatia was developed as part of a joint project of the Croatian Business Council for Sustainable Development (HR PSOR) with partners from Slovenia and Romania.